Fava leaves, as well as the beans, are edible so I combined them in this easy Risotto with Fava Beans and Fava Leaf Pesto.

 But if you don't want to use the pressure cooker, then go ahead and use the stir stir, add add, stir stir method.
-Just remember, you will need more broth then what is indicated here.
-And of course I always use homemade broth when I made risotto, the flavor is just so much richer than boxed or canned, but boxed or canned broth will work.
+Just remember, you will need more broth than what is indicated here.
+And of course, I always use homemade broth when I made risotto, the flavor is just so much richer than boxed or canned, but boxed or canned broth will work.
 Just make sure you get a good quality broth that uses the least amount of aromatics in it.
 If you wanted to keep this vegetarian, you could also use vegetable stock.

 And since this is made with rice (arborio rice) it is naturally gluten-free.
 All rice is gluten-free.
-It's just not carb free.
+It's just not carb-free.

 I hope you find some fava beans, and hopefully, some fava leaves so you can try this easy and delicious risotto.
 No matter how you cook it.

-*Time includes the time it should take to double shell the fava beans.
+*Time includes the time it should take to double-shell the fava beans.

 **Buy your nuts at Trader Joe's when possible as they have all kinds of nuts at very reasonable prices.
 You can also shell whole pistachio nuts.